liuyehcf/BlogSource/_posts/Cpp-Standard-Library.md

 ## 22.1 sstring

 1. `std::stringstream`
+    * `str`: Gets or sets the contents of underlying string device object.
+    * `clear`: Modifies state flags.
-1. `std::istringstream`: Use this and `std::getline` to achieve the function of spliting a string
+1. `std::istringstream`: Use this and `std::getline` to achieve the function of spliting a string.
 1. `std::ostringstream`

 ```cpp